expectedparrot/edsl/docs/results.rst

    │                        │ │                         │ the number of the option:                                │ │
    │                        │ │                         │ {"answer": <put answer code here>, "comment": "<put      │ │
    │                        │ │                         │ explanation here>"}                                      │ │
-   │                        │ │                         │ Only 1 option may be selected.')                         │ │
+   │                        │ │                         │ Only 1 option may be selected.""")                       │ │
-   │                        │ │ read_system_prompt      │ Prompt(text='You are answering questions as if you were  │ │
+   │                        │ │ read_system_prompt      │ Prompt(text="""You are answering questions as if you     │ │
-   │                        │ │                         │ a human.
+   │                        │ │                         │ were a human.
 Do not break character.
-You are an agent with   │ │
-   │                        │ │                         │ the following persona:                                   │ │
-   │                        │ │                         │ {'persona': 'student'}')                                 │ │
-   │                        │ │ feel_user_prompt        │ Prompt(text='You are being asked the following question: │ │
-   │                        │ │                         │ How do you feel about climate change?                    │ │
-   │                        │ │                         │ Return a valid JSON formatted like this:                 │ │
-   │                        │ │                         │ {"answer": "<put free text answer here>"}')              │ │
-   │                        │ │ feel_system_prompt      │ Prompt(text='You are answering questions as if you were  │ │
-   │                        │ │                         │ a human.
-Do not break character.
-You are an agent with   │ │
+You are an agent   │ │
-   │                        │ │                         │ the following persona:                                   │ │
+   │                        │ │                         │ with the following persona:                              │ │
-   │                        │ │                         │ {'persona': 'student'}')                                 │ │
+   │                        │ │                         │ {'persona': 'student'}""")                               │ │
-   │                        │ │ important_user_prompt   │ Prompt(text='You are being asked the following question: │ │
+   │                        │ │ important_user_prompt   │ Prompt(text="""You are being asked the following         │ │
-   │                        │ │                         │ How much do you care about climate change?               │ │
+   │                        │ │                         │ question: How much do you care about climate change?     │ │
    │                        │ │                         │ The options are                                          │ │
    │                        │ │                         │                                                          │ │
    │                        │ │                         │ 0: 0                                                     │ │